-When you have finished, it is time for the most fun and enjoyable part of any painting job – the clean up.
+When you have finished, it is time for the most fun and enjoyable part of any painting job – the cleanup.

 How to clean paint rollers and brushes

-Take all your paint rollers, brushes, and paint trays to the laundry sink and clean them with warm soap and water.
+Take all of your paint rollers, brushes, and paint trays to the laundry sink and clean them with warm soap and water.

-Leave them all out to air dry.
+Then leave it all out to air dry.

 Safely reattach the ceiling light fixtures.

-Additional ceiling painting tips
+Top ceiling painting tips